-The Department of Immunology at Mayo Clinic, the oldest freestanding immunology department in the country, is the academic home for basic and translational scientists studying the immune system in health and disease.
-As scientists, the members of the department have a common understanding and a passion for advancing knowledge of fundamental mechanisms that cause and regulate inflammation and immune responsiveness.
+The Department of Immunology at Mayo Clinic, the oldest free-standing immunology department in the country, is the academic home for basic and translational scientists studying the immune system in health and disease.
+As scientists, department members have a common understanding and passion for advancing knowledge of fundamental mechanisms that cause and regulate inflammation and immune responsiveness.

-The department studies wide spectrum of diseases interrelated by the molecular, cellular and genetic regulatory mechanisms that dictate the immune responses associated with them.
-The department also nurtures a highly interactive approach to basic science that creates knowledge and fosters discovery of new treatments and diagnostic tests for patients with disease-specific problems, such as allergy, autoimmune diseases, chronic inflammation, cancer, infections and tissue transplant.
+Faculty members in the Department of Immunology study a wide spectrum of diseases interrelated by the molecular, cellular and genetic regulatory mechanisms that dictate the immune responses associated with them.
+The department nurtures a highly interactive approach to basic science that creates knowledge and fosters discovery of new treatments and diagnostic tests for patients with disease-specific problems, such as:

 The future of immunology is now.
-Mayo scientists and physicians are building collaborative teams as never before, making amazing discoveries about how the human immune system works and how to tap immunity to rekindle hope for patients.
+Mayo Clinic scientists and physicians are building collaborative teams as never before, making amazing discoveries about how the human immune system works and how to modulate immunity to improve outcomes for patients.